SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-hollrosey/PROJECT_PRESENTATION.md

 In the depths of a mysterious forest, you have uncovered an ancient tablet, it's contents obscured by a cryptic ciper.
 Legends spoke of a hidden code that held the key to unlocking secrets untold.

 As a brave adventurer, it falls to you to decipher this cryptic tablet and reveal the message hidden upon it.

-Good luck!
+To aid you in your quest, you decide to write a function called 'decodeCipher' that will decrypt the message using the provided cipher key.

+Additional guidance: This function must possess the magic of case-insensitivity, deciphering both uppercase and lowercase glyphs.
+Fear not the numbers or punctuation, for they remain unchanged in the unveiled message.

+Examples of expected output:

+- decodeCipher('pwvvc rclvm!', key) should return 'hello world!'
+- decodeCipher('jGnW dBnWbNdAdSw', key) should return 'cAsE iNsEnSiTiVe'
+- decodeCipher('123', key) should return '123' as numbers are not encrypted by this cipher
+- decodeCipher('?!', key) should return '?!' as punctuation is not encrypted by this cipher

+Good luck, brave adventurer!
+Venture forth and unlock the secrets of the ancient tablet!

 ## 💭 Reflections